Lee Seo-el

-Biography and career
+Career

 Lee Seo-el is a South Korean model and actress.
 She was a model then she made her first acting debut in 2020 when she took on her first role in the television drama Rugal which attracted attention to her role as Yeo-jin and in the same year she was cast in drama Born Again as Baek Sang-ah.